-I also searched on “Peter Applebome” — currently the Times’ deputy national editor, who wrote the much-debated 2011 article “Williamsburg on the Hudson” — just to see if he had other Hudson Valley writings.
+I also searched on “Peter Applebome” — who wrote the much-debated 2011 article “Williamsburg on the Hudson” (and later became the Times’ deputy national editor before leaving the paper) — just to see if he had other Hudson Valley writings.
 Sure enough, he wrote a recurring “Our Towns” column in the 2000s that added many more articles about small-town Hudson Valley to the archive.
-(This author search didn’t add any new entries to the archive about the region’s small cities, however.)

 Another convention of New York Times reporting is worth noting: the Hudson Valley and its specific locales were often reported along other sub/ex-urban areas like Long Island, Connecticut, and New Jersey.
 I leave to the reader to decide whether these regions are all alike, and/or whether this illustrate what Times writers and editors presume are the most relevant frames for ‘their readers.’